Marshall County, Kansas Extinct Towns

 Ash Point None Ash Point was a stage station on the Overland Trail between Seneca and Guittard Station.
 It was located a few miles north of where Axtell now stands.

-Ayersville None Ayersville, a village or feed station in 1855, was 20 miles south of the Nebraska line on the Little Blue River, probably at or near where Cedar Falls was located.
+Ayersville None In 1855, Ayersville, a village or feed station, was 20 miles south of the Nebraska line on the Little Blue River, probably at or near Cedar Falls.

 Bennett’s Station 1858-1859 Probably at the home of Moses Bennett on Coon Creek, where he kept a feed and supply station.